dtrckd/pymake/Readme.md

 * A Specification (spec/design) : It is the specicification of the context of an experiment.
 In order words, the parameters of an experience.
 ----

-For a search engine, the experience is as follows :
+For our search engine experience, the context is as follows:
 * data : documents to search in, here it will be pdf documents (like articles for example),
 * model : A bm25 model, that assumes a information model of bag of word representation.
 * script : basically two scripts :